Guardian Druid Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 As a Guardian Druid, you have two important defensive cooldowns.

 • Barkskin Icon Barkskin reduces all damage you take by 20% for 12 seconds on a 60-second cooldown.
-Barkskin is usable will stunned, incapacitated, or asleep.
+Barkskin is usable when stunned, incapacitated, or asleep.
 This will be your first line of defense against dangerous spike damage and your primary way of reducing magic damage or simply as risk mitigation to smooth your damage intake for your healers.
 It has a short cooldown, so use it liberally!

 • Survival Instincts Icon Survival Instincts reduces all damage you take by 50% for 6 seconds.
 Survival Instincts has 2 charges and a 3-minute recharge time.
 This is your major defensive reduction, to be used against lethal spike damage or "tankbuster" mechanics.
 Its short duration and long cooldown mean it should be used sparingly.